chentsulin/sweetalert-react/README.md

 ## Motivation

 A wrapped `sweetalert` implement with React style lifecycle.
-I add `show` prop to determinate alert should be diplayed or not, and then add `onConfirm`, `onCancel`, `onClose`, `onEscapeKey` and `onOutsideClick` props to have more controls on alert element.
+I add `show` prop to determinate alert should be displayed or not, and then add `onConfirm`, `onCancel`, `onClose`, `onEscapeKey` and `onOutsideClick` props to have more controls on alert element.

 ## Install